Wave Hill Station: Vestey Group

 Following another drought in 1954 most of the stock were droved to Helen Springs Station.
 Six mobs of cattle each with about 1,300 head, most of which were in very poor condition, had to make the long trek of about 400 mi with very little grass available along the way.
 It was expected that only about 60% of the stock would survive the trip.

 Cattle Creek

 By the 1960s the second homestead or outstation, now known as Cattle Creek or Jinparak, was made up of the main building as well as at least 20 corrugated iron buildings as well as a number of bough sheds, a thatched meat house, several outhouses, a poultry yard, stockyards and a bore.
-This homestead was abandoned in 1969 with the usable buildings removed and the rest demolished.
+This homestead was abandoned in 1969 with the usable buildings removed and the rest abandoned.

 In 1984 the property was sub-divided into Wave Hill and Cattle Creek stations, but as of August 2020 it is shown as one property, named Wave Hill or Wave Hill/Cattle Creek.